-Supervisory financial information collected on the level of the legal entity as laid down by Regulation (EU) 2015/534 of the European Central Bank of 17 March 2015 on reporting of supervisory financial information (ECB/2015/13).
+Supervisory financial information collected at the level of the legal entity as laid down by Regulation (EU) 2015/534 of the European Central Bank of 17 March 2015 on reporting of supervisory financial information (ECB/2015/13).

 Reporting agents are expected to benefit substantially from the IReF.
 Reporting requirements will be presented on the basis of a logical data model and data collection will rely on a standardised implementation model.
-A common data dictionary will apply, ensuring definitions are standardised.
-Reporting frequency and timelines and granularity of requirements will also be standardised.
+A common data dictionary will apply, thus ensuring a standard set of definitions.
+Reporting frequency and timelines, and granularity of requirements, will also be standardised.
 The framework will specify a common set of data quality rules (most notably validation) and a revision policy directly applicable to all agents.
 Cross-country standardisation may be of particular benefit to banking groups that operate across borders within the euro area.
-However, all banks, even smaller institutions, are expected to gain from the integration of different statistical reporting requirements, especially as these become more stable over time.
+However, all banks, even smaller institutions, stand to gain from the integration of different statistical reporting requirements, especially as these become more stable over time.
 The reporting burden on small institutions could also be mitigated by suitable Eurosystem-wide derogations (see next section).
-Ad hoc requests to fill information gaps are likely to become less frequent, and the higher level of standardisation will encourage standard IT solutions.
+Ad hoc requests to fill information gaps are likely to become less frequent, and the higher level of standardisation will be conducive to standard IT solutions.
 Initial gains will differ from country to country, depending on the reporting model and the degree of integration of current national frameworks.
 The need for banks to procure external data services is also expected to decrease as requirements are harmonised.
-While there are one-off investments to be made at the implementation stage, ongoing costs may be reduced, not least because standardisation of requirements and additional granularity (e.g. on loans to legal entities) and level of detail (e.g. on deposits) under the IReF scheme may meet new user needs with no need to change data collection, minimising maintenance costs.
+While there are one-off investments to be made at the implementation stage, regular costs may be reduced, not least because standardisation of requirements and additional granularity (e.g. on loans to legal entities) and level of detail (e.g. on deposits) under the IReF scheme may meet new user needs without changing data collection methods, thus minimising maintenance costs.
 Over the medium/long run, banks will reap additional benefits from the integration of statistical, prudential and resolution requirements.

-These aspects are being assessed in more depth through the cost-benefit analysis being conducted in a transparent and cooperative way with all IReF stakeholders, including banks (see also Section 6).
+These aspects are being assessed in more depth through the cost-benefit analysis being conducted in a transparent and cooperative way with all the IReF stakeholders, including banks (see also Section 6 below).